Small Business Liability Relief and Brownfields Revitalization Act: Discovery Green

 In 2004, a public-private partnership to secure a site in downtown Houston, Texas was formed by the Brown Foundation, the Kinder Foundation, the Wortham Foundation, the Houston Endowment, Inc., and the City of Houston to create the Discovery Green Conservancy.
 This group envisioned turning an undeveloped and underused parking lot with a long history of industrial occupants into a downtown city park.
 The Discovery Green Conservancy is a private nonprofit organization formed to raise funds, operate and care for this park.

 Typically, sights with an industrial past equate to environmental issues.
 The affected property assessment of this site revealed soils impacted by metals and petroleum hydrocarbons, and groundwater impacted by volatile organic compounds.
 To remediate this site, impacted soils were properly disposed of at an offsite permitted recycling facility and groundwater was treated with an in-situ bioremediation microorganisms.
 When the site was remediated to be protective of human health and the environment, it received a VCP Certificate of Completion and construction on the park began.

-Discovery Green is now a beautiful, vibrant 12-acre park in the heart of downtown Houston that opened to the public in April 2008.
+Discovery Green is a 12-acre park in the heart of downtown Houston that opened to the public in April 2008.
 The total cost to acquire the land that became Discovery Green was approximately $57 million, and the total cost to build, landscape, and complete the project was approximately $125 million.
 Since opening in 2008, the park has helped drive convention activity and has served as a catalyst for $625 million in downtown development.